-- ii) background studies and reports, as per the licensing of the operation pursuant to the Aggregate Resources Act and regulations thereunder. - d) Council recognizes that truck transport may require access through existing built-up areas.
-Council is cognizant of constraints existing in some areas such as Bath and the potential impacts which may result.
+- xi) Addressing proposed haul routes in the built up area.
+In the evaluation of haul routes, Council is congnizent of constraints existing in some built up areas such as Bath and the potential impacts that may result.
 Constraints may include width of roads, truck traffic near sensitive uses such as schools, speed limits, noise and vibration.
 Council also recognizes that County and Provincial highways are designed to accommodate the movement of goods and services.
-Council may, prior to approving an application which involves truck traffic, require a study which evaluates the impact within the affected built-up area on such matters as: - i) safety; - ii) natural heritage features and natural hazards; - iii) consideration of alternate route(s); - iv) the degree of conflict which may result; and - v) the way or ways in which identified conflict(s) may be minimized to an acceptable level.
+Council may, prior to approving an application which involves truck traffic, require a study which evaluates the impact within the affected built-up area on such matters as: - safety; - natural heritage features and natural hazards; - consideration of alternate route(s); - the degree of conflict which may result; and - the way or ways in which identified conflict(s) may be minimized to an acceptable level.